Video-making tips for community groups

 If you plan to put your film online, try to keep it less than 5 minutes long.
 2 minutes is even better.
 People don’t watch things for very long!

-There is lots of free video-editing software available.
+There is lots of video-editing software available, including some for free.
 What is best will depend on whether you are working on a computer or on a phone/tablet, and whether you are using Windows, Mac, Android or some other system.
-The easiest way to get an up-to-date list is to use a search engine to look for “Best free video editing software”, or “Best free video editing app”.
+The easiest way to get an up-to-date list is to use a search engine to look for “Best video editing software”, or “Best video editing app”.
 You will find reviews which will tell you about different programs/apps.
 If you are inexperienced with video editing, keep an eye out for whether something is recommended as easy to use.
+If you choose a free program, check that your video won’t have a watermark on it.

 Storing your footage